 South Carolina teens that wish to obtain a driver’s license must go through a multi-stage graduated licensing program.
 This program helps teens to learn the rules of the road and practice driving skills over time to become safe drivers.
 Each level of the program has particular restrictions.

 This is a learner’s permit that allows the teen driver to begin practicing behind the wheel.
-Driving is only permitted when a supervising driver of at least 21 years old is in the passenger seat and between the hours of 6am and midnight.
+Driving is only permitted when a supervising driver of at least 21 years old, who has had their license for at least one year, is in the passenger seat and between the hours of 6am and midnight.
 You must be 15 years old and pass a written test to obtain this license.

 After 180 days with a permit, teens can take the road test for a conditional license.
 They must meet the following requirements: